 The 2013 room “Infinity Mirrored Room – the Souls of Millions of Light Years Away” is part of the Broad’s permanent collection and has been central to the museum’s identity.
 The Broad has just acquired another room “Longing for Eternity” 2017, a hexagonal-shaped chamber that visitors peer into through portholes.

 This exhibition, which also included her paintings, sculptures, and works on paper, has traveled from the Hirschhorn Museum to the Seattle Art Museum and then to the Broad in Los Angeles.
-After leaving the Broad, “Infinity Rooms” will travel to the Art Gallery of Ontario and the Cleveland Museum of Art in 2018.
+After leaving the Broad, “Infinity Rooms” traveled to the Art Gallery of Ontario and the Cleveland Museum of Art in 2018.

 Kusama has also completed major outdoor sculptural commissions, mostly in the form of brightly hued, gigantic plants and flowers, for public and private institutions including three in Japan; one in Lille, France; and one in Beverly Hills, California.